codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 ### Gradient Descent

-It calculates the error for each example in the training dataset, however, it only updates the model **after all training examples have been evaluated**.
+It calculates the error for each example in the training dataset, however, it only updates the model **after all training examples have been evaluated.**

 ### Stochastic Gradient Descent (SGD)